JoeZijunZhou/burger-diy-app/README.md

+# Burger DIY App
+This is a React.js web app.

+You can DIY you burger, get the price of the burger, and order it using this app.

+Author: Zijun Zhou

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>